 - What if I just want licensure, but don’t want to finish the program?

-The initial license is a 3-year provisional license.
-You have three years to finish the program, which allows it to convert to a 5-year regular license.
+The initial license is a 3-year provisional Mississippi Educator License.
+You have three years to finish the program, which allows it to convert to a 5-year regular Mississippi Educator license.
 If you don’t finish the program, this license expires and you will need to restart a licensure program if you wish to be licensed.

 - What can I do if I have a question?